 The Master of Science in Biomedical Sciences program accepts applications directly through Des Moines University or through the Post Baccalaureate Centralized Application Service (PostBacCAS).
 It is your choice to determine which application may be better suited to your situation.
 Applications are reviewed once they are complete and/or verified.

-- The application to the Master of Science in Biomedical Sciences program will open on November 1, 2013.
+- The application to the Master of Science in Biomedical Sciences will open on August 15.

 - Fill out the online application or dual degree application

 - In the online application you will be asked to:

 - Provide GRE (code 2256), MCAT or DAT scores

 - Provide TOEFL exam scores (non-native English speaking applicants only)